 NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

-For simple UTIs, symptoms usually clear up in few days after treatment.
+For simple UTIs, symptoms usually clear up in a few days after treatment.
 Treatment can include:

 Approximately one in five women experiences a second UTI after her first.
 Three or more infections in a year can be classified as chronic UTI.
 When multiple infections are experienced, it is important to follow up with your primary care physician to find a treatment plan such as taking a low dose antibiotic over a longer period of time or antibiotics after intercourse.
 The following tips could prevent another UTI:

 What tips have you found to be helpful in avoiding a urinary tract infection?